sfeir-open-source/sfeir-school-nodejs/docs/markdown/javascript/05-variables.md

 <!-- .element: class="fragment" -->

 Notes:
-\${} contient des expressions javascript

-et les templates string peuvent aussi servir pour autre chose cf lit-html
+\${} contains javascript expressions and string templates can also be used for other things cf lit-html